slott56/py-web-tool/src/pyweb.rst

 The bulk of the file is typically documentation chunks that describe the program in some publication-oriented markup language like RST, HTML, or LaTeX.

-**py-web-tool** markup surrounds the code with "commands."
+**py-web-lp** markup surrounds the code with "commands."
 Everything else is documentation.

 The code chunks have two transformations applied.